aimms/how-to/Articles/563/563-functional-ipTwist.rst

 Story
 ----------

-`ipTwist service <https://iptwist.com/>`_ provides a service for GeoLocating; translating an IP Address to a location on the globe.
+In this functional example, you will see a IP Locator.
+Here `ipTwist service <https://iptwist.com/>`_ provides a service for GeoLocating; translating an IP Address to a location on the globe.

 For instance, the IP Address ``111.111.111.111`` will return Latitude 35.68, Longitude 136.69; which is in Tokyo, Japan.
+Add your IP address and confirm where you are!

-`API gurus <https://apis.guru/>`_ lists shared Open API specifications, including the one from `ipTwist OpenAPI spec <https://api.apis.guru/v2/specs/iptwist.com/1.0.0/openapi.json>`_ .
+.. note:: `API gurus <https://apis.guru/>`_ lists shared Open API specifications, including the one from `ipTwist OpenAPI spec <https://api.apis.guru/v2/specs/iptwist.com/1.0.0/openapi.json>`_ .

 Language
 -----------

+While using REST APIs, you will need at least 3 procedures... and link it to the Using an API with OpenAPI Spec article.

 WebUI Features
 ---------------